Skip to main content

 New Construction + Condos Do I have to read the offering plan for my new condo?
 Is it negotiable?

-Co-ops Buying a co-op sponsor unit means you don't need board approval, but you'll likely pay a premium
+Co-ops The pros and cons of buying a co-op sponsor unit: You don't need board approval, but you'll likely pay a premium

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.